Best daily deals

 Should I buy the standard PS5?

-If you want to collect disc copies of your favorite games, you’ll need the standard PS5.
+If you want to collect disc copies of your favorite games, you’ll need a PS5 with a disc drive.
 That’s particularly true if you already have a PS4 library on disc and you’re not planning to keep the older console.
-Naturally, anything that is on disc becomes a coaster if all you have is the PS5 Digital Edition.
+Naturally, anything on disc becomes a coaster if you only have the PS5 Digital Edition.

 Discs can also be a way around the problem of slow or flaky internet connections.
 Art-heavy 3D games can easily take hours to download, even on fast connections, whereas installing from a disc should only take minutes, not including shopping time.
-Bear in mind that disc-based games still need to fetch updates online, even if they’re single-player only.
+Remember that disc-based games still need to fetch updates online, even if only single-player.

-The standard PS5 does cost an extra $100, but the autonomy to shop around for the best deals and access physical media libraries is a strong selling point.
+The standard PS5 costs an extra $100, but the ability to shop around for the best deals and access physical media libraries is a strong selling point.

 Should I buy the PS5 Digital Edition?

-You’re limited to Sony’s prices though, whatever they happen be on a given day.
+You’re limited to Sony’s prices, though, whatever they happen to be on a given day.
 Stores like Amazon, GameStop, and BestBuy may offer better deals on disc titles.
 That could be offset by your initial $100 savings, not to mention avoiding the cost of new shelves or bins to hold everything.
-Physical games aren’t immune to price hikes, either, since they can dwindle in availability.
+Physical games aren’t immune to price hikes since they can dwindle in availability.

 If you own a PS4 and bought digital copies of games on that console, you can transfer those titles to the Digital Edition.
 We have a guide on transferring PS4 saved data to the PS5 if you need help.

-As mentioned earlier, relying purely on downloads can fill up the PS5’s 667GB of stock SSD storage in no time.
-To expand internal space, you’ll need to add another SSD certified by Sony.
+As mentioned, relying purely on downloads can fill up the PS5’s 667GB of SSD storage quickly.
+You’ll need to add another SSD certified by Sony to expand internal space.
 Follow the instructions on Sony’s website.
 For PS4 games, you can use an external HDD or SSD.
-See our recommendations for the best hard drives and SSDs you can buy for the PlayStation 5.

 If you have great internet speeds and are content with only purchasing games from the PlayStation Store, the PS5 Digital Edition is a great option.
 Plus, you’ll have something with a more svelte design to show off.